AlloSphere-Research-Group/AlloSystem/README.md

 	make examples/mymain.cpp

 and will be linked against Allocore and its dependencies.
+If you just want to build an executable without running it, then include AUTORUN=0 with the make command.

-If you are having trouble using tab autocompletion after the 'make' command, then it is likely that a completion rule has been defined elsewhere for make.
+Note: If you are having trouble using tab autocompletion after the 'make' command, then it is likely that a completion rule has been defined elsewhere for make.
 You can disable this by adding to the bottom of your ~/.bashrc file

 	complete -r make

 which will restore the default autocompletion using the file system.
-If you just want to build and executable without running it, then include AUTORUN=0 with the make command.
+If that still doesn't work, then you can try the command

+	sudo mv /usr/share/bash-completion/completions/make /usr/share/bash-completion/completions/make_disabled

 3.2 User-defined Options